adam-p/markdown-here/README.md

 Note that any changes you make to the pretty HTML will be lost when you revert to Markdown.

-Caveat: In Gmail, another way to revert to Markdown is to use the browser's Undo command (ctrl+z/cmd+z, or from the Edit menu).
-But there's a big problem with this: The next time you try to use the *Markdown Here* command, it'll think you're reverting and cause you to lose your changes.
+In Gmail, you can also use the browser's Undo command (ctrl+z/cmd+z, or from the Edit menu).
+Be warned that you might also use the last few characters you entered.

-**TODO**: Fix that caveat.
-Maybe detect the Undo action?
-Or have a magical hidden element that indicates the render state?

 ## Notes